Plans for the UK's first tiny house regenerative settlement in Sea Mills, Bristol.

 -

-The proposed 1.5 storey asymmetric roof shape comes from the surrounding houses.
+The proposed 1.5 storey asymmetric roof shape reflects the roof shapes of the surrounding houses.

 -